junxit/us-congress-bills-110/metadata.md

 - 2007-06-13 — Introduced in Senate
 - 2007-06-13 — Read twice and referred to the Committee on Armed Services.
 - 2007-06-13 — Sponsor introductory remarks on measure.
 (CR S7643-7644)
+- 2007-06-14 — Committee on Armed Services.
+Ordered to be reported with amendments favorably.
+- 2007-06-18 — Committee on Armed Services.
+Reported by Senator Levin with an amendment in the nature of a substitute.
+Without written report.
+- 2007-06-18 — Committee on Armed Services.
+Reported by Senator Levin with an amendment in the nature of a substitute.
+Without written report.
+- 2007-06-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 203.